 For most users, this effect is desired, whereas for some it can be the cause of anxiety and paranoia.
 This largely depends on the chemistry of the individual using cannabis, what their natural anandamide levels are, as well as the environment in which it is being used.

 There are some studies that say that THC can have negative long-term effects on the memory, although there is no conclusive evidence.
-Users definitely report an alteration in their short-term memory immediately after marijuana use, but we are unsure as to whether this goes on to affect the user long term.
+Users definitely report an alteration in their short-term memory immediately after cannabis use, but we are unsure as to whether this goes on to affect the user long term.

 Other than that, there are basically no long-term effects caused from THC (other than that caused by smoking rather than THC itself).
 The fact that a user does not experience long term effects makes this molecule important in the medical world.
 THC is a medicine with many benefits and few long-term side effects.